 A computer virus is a computer program that can copy itself and infect a computer without permission or knowledge of the user.
-Viruses spread by being attached to files or other programs.
-Viruses are frequently destructive; when the host program is opened, a virus can execute and cause your computer to crash, erase your hard drive, or do other damage.
+Viruses spread by being attached to files or other programs and can cause your computer to crash, erase your hard drive, or do other damage.

-If it is infected with a virus, your computer may run particularly slowly or exhibit other strange behavior, such as crashing or restarting on its own, or freezing or not responding to commands.
+Take caution before you download files and programs off of the Internet to your computer – games, movies, music, unusual e-mails, etc. – and install up to date virus protection software for your system.
+If it is infected with a virus, your computer may run particularly slowly or exhibit other strange behavior such as crashing or restarting on its own, freezing or not responding to commands.
 You may receive error messages you have not seen before or see distorted dialog boxes or menus, or you may receive returned emails that you did not send.
 Symantec maintains a list of Virus Definitions & Security Updates that is updated daily; McAfee also maintains a list of current virus threats and definitions.

 Spyware and Malware

-Malware has to be written and tested by a human with malicious intent.
+Malware is created and used by individuals with malicious intent.
 It should not be confused with legitimate software that has bugs.
 People who are writing malicious code are often using it to profit by collecting credit card numbers, social security numbers, or other personal information.